The Seljuk Han of Anatolia

 "the construction of this han was ordered by the helper of the world and the faith, the great Sultan Keyhüsrev, son of Kilıç Arslan in his time - may Allah protect his reign - by his servant Yusuf, son of Yakub - may Allah forgive his sins - in 677 (1278 AD)".

 This appears to be the last dated Seljuk inscription on a han.
-The inscription also reveals the name of the architect, Ogul Bey bin Mehmed.
+The inscription also infers the name of the architect, Ogul Bey bin Mehmed.

-According to the inscription, both the han and the Taş Medrese next door were built in 1278 as a charitable foundation supported by the patron Ebûl Mucahit bin Yakup, who was an important commander and statesman in the time of the Seljuk Sultan Giyaseddin Keyhüsrev III.
-The architect is listed as Oğul Beğ bin Mehmet, who is also assumed to be the architect of the medrese.
+According to the inscription, the han, the Taş Medrese, a hamam and a tomb were built in 1278 as a charitable foundation supported by the patron Ebûl Mucahit bin Yakup, who was an important commander and statesman in the time of the Seljuk Sultan Giyaseddin Keyhüsrev III.
+The architect is listed as Oğul Beğ bin Mehmet, who is also assumed to be the architect of the medrese as well.
 No information exists concerning this architect and it is not known if he built any other structures besides the Çay.

 Covered section with an open courtyard (COC)